Park Watch/Safety Concerns

 A program participant may receive a refund for a program under the following circumstances:

-1) The request is made prior to the program registration deadline.
+- The request is made prior to the program registration deadline.
 A mandatory $5.00 processing fee will apply.
+This applies to check refunds or household credits.

-4) A refund of 50% will be given if the refund request is made after the program start date (i.e. orientation or first practice, whichever comes first) within the first week of the program starting.
+- A refund of 50% will be given if the refund request is made after the program start date (i.e. orientation or first practice, whichever comes first) within the first week of the program starting.
 A processing fee is included in the 50% program fee.
-This excludes Preschool and Day Care.
+This excludes Preschool, Day Care, Summer Camp and Extended Care (see handbook.)

-· This does not apply if the Park District cancels the program.
+- This does not apply if the Park District cancels the program due to low attendance or the program not running.

-· No refunds will be given for classes missed or forgotten.
+- No refunds will be given for classes/games/sessions missed or forgotten.
 Fees will not be prorated.

 All refund requests must be submitted in writing to the Park District for approval.